HealthPartners

 Final Design

-Here is the final design that allows stakeholders to determine which programs they want to showcase prominently.
-In this iteration, Living Well and My rewards were found to be the ones that the business wanted to prioritize in 2025, so they are displayed prominently in image cards.
-As you go down the page, a list of all available programs and perks will appear.
-The number of cards listed will vary on the programs that correspond with a specific user’s health conditions.
-A drop down filter was incorporated as well to allow user’s the ability to filter the programs based on what they are interested in exploring.
+Below, I share the final design that allows stakeholders to determine which programs they want to showcase prominently.
+In this iteration, "Living Well" and "My Rewards" were programs the business wanted to prioritize in 2025.
+As such, they are displayed prominently in image cards.
+As a user scrolls down the page a list of all available programs and perks appear.
+The number of cards that populate within the page will vary, and correspond with a specific user’s health conditions.
+I also incorporated a drop down filter to allow users the ability to filter the programs based on what they want to explore.

 Final design — Programs and Perks page Final design — filter expanded view